asd-noor/codemap/README.md

 **Q: How much disk space does the database use?**
 A: Roughly 1MB per 1000 nodes.
 A typical project with 10k symbols = ~10MB database.

-**Q: Can multiple CodeFinder instances run in the same directory?**
+**Q: Can multiple CodeMap instances run in the same directory?**
 A: No, SQLite database locking prevents this.
 Use one instance per workspace.

 **Q: Does it preserve the graph between runs?**
 A: Yes!
 The SQLite database persists in `.ctxhub/codegraph.sqlite`.

 **Q: How do I reset the graph?**
-A: Delete the database: `rm -rf .ctxhub/` and restart CodeFinder.
+A: Delete the database: `rm -rf .ctxhub/` and restart CodeMap.

 ## Limitations